seasonedcc/croods/docs/docs/use-croods-api.md

 title: useCroods
 ---

-This [hook](https://reactjs.org/docs/hooks-intro.html) receives a configuration object that can/should use every prop described on [CroodsProvider](/docs/croods-provider-api) as well as the options below.
+This [hook](https://reactjs.org/docs/hooks-intro.html) receives a configuration object that can override every prop described on [CroodsProvider](/docs/croods-provider-api) as well as the options below.

 | Property                      |  Type  | Required | Default |
 | ----------------------------- | :----: | :------: | :-----: |